CityOfPhiladelphia/phila.gov-docker-dev/README.md

 ```
 rm -r .git .gitignore
 ```
-3. Rename the _.env.sample_ file to _.env_ and set your AWS City of Phildelphia account credentials.
-Get your access keys from the IAM settings in your AWS user profile.
+3. Rename the _.env.sample_ file to _.env_ and set your AWS City of Phildelphia account credentials, by accessing the "Command line or programmatic access" modal for the AWS account you want to launch to.
 To set the other values, login to LastPass and look for `phila.gov environment file (env)`
 4. If this is the first time you are setting up phila.gov for local development, run `docker build . -t philagov:latest` to create the latest version of the image.
 5. Clone the latest version of the phila.gov repo into the root of the docker-dev project.
 ```